sguir/ppgcourse/exercise_BP.md

 * In this case, the user should provide the omega matrix (e.g., using posterior estimates obtained from the CORE model) and it is recommended to consider only one covariable at a time (particularly if some covariables are correlated).
-* Bayes factor mcmc (eBPmcmc) is used to evaluate if a particular SNP is associated with a particular covariable.
-And as the XtX statistic in the CORE model, they should be calibrated.
+* Bayes factor mcmc (eBPmcmc) is used to evaluate if a particular SNP is associated with a particular covariable, and as the XtX statistic in the CORE model, they should be calibrated.

 To run this model with allele data you will need:
 * The number of populations in the analysis (```-npop flag```)